Nuitka/Nuitka/Developer_Manual.rst

    import ctypes

-This leads to Nuitka tree containing an "import module expression", that can be predicted to be a module object, and it can be better known as "ctypes" from standard library with more or less certainty.
+This leads to Nuitka tree containing an "import module expression", that can be predicted by default to be a module object, and it can be better known as "ctypes" from standard library with more or less certainty.
 See the section about "Importing".

 So that part is easy, and it's what should happen.
 During optimization, when the module import expression is examined, it should say: